nategood/httpful/README.md

 If you want the build your own [Phar Archive](http://php.net/manual/en/book.phar.php) you can use the `build` script included.
 Make sure that your `php.ini` has the *Off* or 0 value for the `phar.readonly` setting.
-Also you need to create ad empty `downloads` directory in the project root.
+Also you need to create an empty `downloads` directory in the project root.

 # Show Me More!